 Although applicants are not required to be members of Phi Theta Kappa, CAC designates the Phi Theta Kappa Advisor(s) at each campus to coordinate the application process, and the Honors Director selects a team to evaluate the applications.
 Students at all five campuses have the same deadlines and the same written requirements.

 The application requirements are somewhat different each year.
 In addition to achieving well academically, selected applicants have contributed to their community and are able to express themselves well.
 Involvement in the Honors Program and PTK help develop these skills.

 Completing a scholarship application package is not an easy process.
 It takes time and skill.
 That skill is developed by students during the process, usually with the help of the Phi Theta Kappa Advisor and other supportive campus staff.
 For many students it is the first time they have applied for a large scholarship.
 Students learn so much from the application process that it could be said that everyone is a winner.
 Those who applied, but were not selected are much better prepared to submit successful scholarship applications in the future.

-For specific information about requirements and timeline, see your Phi Theta Kappa Advisor or contact either Dr. Carol Johnson, Professor of Honors, 520-494-5108, firstname.lastname@example.org or the Honors office, 520-494-5380, email@example.com.
+For specific information about requirements and timeline, see your Phi Theta Kappa Advisor or contact either Dr. Carol Johnson, Professor of Honors, 520-494-5108, email@example.com or Michelle Gomez, Honors Academic Division Assistant, 520-494-5380, firstname.lastname@example.org.